Automattic/mongoose/docs/guide.md

 const animalSchema = new Schema({ name: String, type: String }, {
   // Assign a function to the "statics" object of our animalSchema through schema options.
-  // this approach support auto typed static methods then no need to create separate TS types. statics:{
+  // By following this approach, there is no need to create a separate TS type to define the type of the statics functions. statics:{
     findByName(name){
       return this.find({ name: new RegExp(name, 'i') });